Control & Treatment of Worms in Chickens

-- DO keep a clean coop.
+- DO keep a clean, dry coop.
 Don’t allow droppings to accumulate.
 Use of a droppings board underneath roosts catches the night’s droppings, keeping litter cleaner, longer and provides an opportunity to observe abnormalities such as worms.

 - DO keep stress to a minimum.
 Stress taxes a chicken’s immune system, allowing worms to capitalize on the reduced resistance.

-- DO provide flock with a sunny, well-drained yard.
+- DO provide flock with a sunny, dry yard.

-- DO rotate pasture/pens/yards periodically.
+- DO rotate pasture/pens/yards periodically, if possible.
 Chickens raised month after month on the same area at higher risk for contracting illness, disease and parasites than properly pastured birds given access to clean ground regularly.

-- DO remove coop and pen litter & replace periodically to break parasites’ life-cycles.
-(I replace the sand in my coops and runs, which creates an inhospitable environment to parasites.
+- DO remove litter & replace periodically to break parasites’ life-cycles.
+(I use sand in my coops and runs, which creates an inhospitable environment to parasites.
 When properly maintained, it is not necessary to regularly replace.)

 - DO contact your state Department of Agriculture Extension service poultry agent to discuss environmental specifics in your area and whether they lend themselves to a regular de-worming program and if so, what that should look like (contact information can be found HERE).

 Any time one chicken in a flock has a worm overload or is being treated for a suspected worm infestation, every member of the flock should be treated

 According to Dr. Mike, The Chicken Vet, “The best strategy is to control worms twice per year: once in the fall, and once in the spring.
 To keep resistance from developing, you should rotate 2 or 3 of them in a program.
 Use product A in the fall, Product B in the spring, Product C in the following spring….etc.”
 Dr. Mike Petrik, DVM, MSc